Educational psychology: Constructivist

 Constructivism is a category of learning theory in which emphasis is placed on the agency and prior "knowing" and experience of the learner, and often on the social and cultural determinants of the learning process.
 Educational psychologists distinguish individual (or psychological) constructivism, identified with Piaget's theory of cognitive development, from social constructivism.
 The social constructivist paradigm views the context in which the learning occurs as central to the learning itself.
 It regards learning as a process of enculturation.
 People learn by exposure to the culture of practitioners.
 They observe and practice the behavior of practitioners and 'pick up relevant jargon, imitate behavior, and gradually start to act in accordance with the norms of the practice'.
 So, a student learns to become a mathematician through exposure to mathematician using tools to solve mathematical problems.
 So in order to master a particular domain of knowledge it is not enough for students to learn the concepts of the domain.
 They should be exposed to the use of the concepts in authentic activities by the practitioners of the domain.

 A dominant influence on the social constructivist paradigm is Lev Vygotsky's work on sociocultural learning, describing how interactions with adults, more capable peers, and cognitive tools are internalized to form mental constructs.
 "Zone of Proximal Development" (ZPD) is a term Vygotsky used to characterize an individual's mental development.
-He believed the task individuals can do on their own do not give a complete understanding of their mental development.
+He believed that tasks individuals can do on their own do not give a complete understanding of their mental development.
 He originally defined the ZPD as “the distance between the actual developmental level as determined by independent problem solving and the level of potential development as determined through problem solving under adult guidance or in collaboration with more capable peers.”
 He cited a famous example to make his case.
-Two children in school who originally can solve problems at an eight-year-old developmental level (that is, typical for children who were age 8), might be at different developmental levels.
+Two children in school who originally can solve problems at an eight-year-old developmental level (that is, typical for children who were age 8) might be at different developmental levels.
 If each child received assistance from an adult, one was able to perform at a nine-year-old level and one was able to perform at a twelve-year-old level.
-He said “This difference between twelve and eight, or between nine and eight, is what we call the zone of proximal development.”
-He further said that the ZPD “defines those functions that have not yet matured but are in the process of maturation, functions that will mature tomorrow but are currently in an embryonic state.”
+He said "This difference between twelve and eight, or between nine and eight, is what we call the zone of proximal development."
+He further said that the ZPD "defines those functions that have not yet matured but are in the process of maturation, functions that will mature tomorrow but are currently in an embryonic state."
 The zone is bracketed by the learner's current ability and the ability they can achieve with the aid of an instructor of some capacity.